//this is the mailchimp popup form //ShareThis code for sharing images

 Oops!
 Something went wrong while submitting the form.

-As many small-business owners have discovered, there’s a multitude of software options available to provide the logistical and organizational support they need to run their business as efficiently and effectively as possible.
-For small businesses in need of a good HR management software platform, BambooHR and Gusto are two of the most popular options, with both being highly rated by their users.
+As many small-business owners have discovered, there’s a multitude of HR software options available to provide the logistical and organizational support they need to run their business as efficiently and effectively as possible.
+For teams seeking an HR platform for small businesses, BambooHR and Gusto are two of the most popular options, with both being highly rated by their users.

 To help you make this difficult decision, we’ve created this in-depth comparison to share everything we know about these two cloud-based HR software platforms.
 From pricing structures to versatility to ease of implementation, compare and contrast the different features of these web-based management tools to make the best decision for your unique business needs.